sawft99/Obsidian-SecPlus/Sec+/Chapter 5 - Mobile Device Security/Bluetooth Attacks.md

 # About
 ---
+- Types
+	-

+# BlueJacking
+---
-- Bluejacking ^79dbd5
+- Bluejacking
-	- <u>Sending</u> unsolicited messages to Bluetooth enabled devices
+	- <u>Sending</u> unsolicited messages to Bluetooth enabled devices ^79dbd5
 	- Someone pairs and then attempts to send data

+# BlueSnarfing
+---
-- BlueSnarfing ^024d42
+- BlueSnarfing
-	- Unauthorized <u>access</u> of information from a wireless device over a Bluetooth connection
+	- Unauthorized <u>access</u> of information from a wireless device over a Bluetooth connection ^024d42

 # Protecting
 ---